paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### AroundAxis

 Rotate a quaternion around the X, Y or Z axis by the number of degrees.
-It is useful for a clock face, a compass or a merry-go-round.
+Uses include a clock face, a compass or a merry-go-round.

 ```c#
 // ...
 A